Skip to main content

 Most energy law is practiced in-house by corporate attorneys in the gas and oil industries.
 Regulatory agencies interacting with the public use energy lawyers when crafting legislation.

 Most small businesses and others in the public sector seldom need an energy attorney.
-When their business interacts with renewable energy, like municipal financing for solar panels, you may need advice from someone within the industry.
+But if your business interacts with renewable energy, like municipal financing for solar panels, you may need advice from a legal professional in this area.
+Keep reading to learn how energy laws apply to businesses and agencies, and the role of energy law attorneys.

 Energy law touches more areas than oil rigs and power plants.
 Although the energy industry uses most types of legal professionals, people may need an energy law attorney for other reasons.
 These reasons may include: